NickJulander/WeatherWebApp/README.md

 # full stack application
+To run:
+cd into src directory
+type
+  [npm start app.js]
+ in a new tab type
+  [node dataapp.js]
+  make sure a server is running on ort

 weather app, that stores weather in mysql DB and has option to search date for weather on that date